 Causes of Cravings

-In my earlier post, I deconstructed the path to approaching a craving with mindfulness.
+A craving can be a signal to your body, a way of your body communicating through your blood-brain barrier that something is off-kilter.
 Instead of viewing a craving as a weakness, we can begin to unpack the causes and reasons for why this craving is occurring.

 1. Lack of Primary Food